timtwotoes/URLBuilder/README.md

 }
 ```

-This produces an URL https://api.themoviedb.org/4
+This produces the URL https://api.themoviedb.org/4

 Appending to an URL, given the previous URL, looks like this: